CFA Institute Program

-In each U.S. academic year the Department of Economics and Finance can nominate five students for the Awareness Scholarships to take the CFA Level 1 exam in either December or June the following year.
-The next round of scholarhips will be for the June 2018 exam Level 1.
+In each U.S. academic year (ending on 31 August), the Department of Economics and Finance can nominate up to three students and Dr Huong Dieu Dang, CFA can nominate up to three students to receive scholarships to take the CFA Exams.
+The next rounds of scholarships will be for the computer-based 2023 CFA Exam Level I.

 Your cover letter should address the following two questions:

-- How well have you prepared for the exam?
-You may include a specific study plan.
+• How well have you prepared for the exam?
+You should include a specific study plan.

 • How would the scholarship and the exam help you achieve your professional goals?